‘The independent’

 Try to put away monies while you earn it for the eventual tax bill – Put the monies in a separate interest-bearing bank account.
 It is much easier to put small regular sums away towards a future tax bill than trying to come up with the funds at the last minute.

-Be prepared – there is a chance that your first personal tax payment maybe 150% of your usual annual tax liability.
+Be prepared – there is a chance that your first personal tax payment may be 150% of your usual annual tax liability.
 If your liability is over £1,000 there is a good chance that a payment on account will be required towards the following year’s liability.
 If this happens, payments of tax may be due in January and July.

 How are you going to keep your records and issue invoices?
 Do you want a system that costs you more but makes your life easier?